 To maximize the number of scattering events at a given intensity, the electron path inside the focused laser spot should be as long as possible.
-Assuming a Gaussian beam with radius at best focus $w_0 = 2 f_\#\lambda/\pi$ and Rayleigh length $z_R = \pi w_0^2/\lambda$, the radius of the beam is $w(z) = w_0 \sqrt{1 + (z/z_R)^2}$.
-The region with high intensity $(I > I_{max}/b)$ is then a volume with the boundary:
+Assuming a Gaussian beam with radius at best focus $w_0 = 2 f_\#\lambda/\pi$ and Rayleigh length $z_{\textrm{R}} = \pi w_0^2/\lambda$, the radius of the beam is $w(z) = w_0 \sqrt{1 + (z/z_{\textrm{R}})^2}$.
+The region with high intensity $(I > I_{\textrm{max}}/b)$ is then a volume with the boundary

-as shown in Figure~\ref{fig:pathlength}a.
-The maximum path-length for an electron transiting this boundary depends on the angle of incidence $\phi$ (from Eq.~\ref{eq:frequency}).
-Taking $r = z\tan\phi$, we can solve for the path length $d = 2z/\cos\phi$ as shown in Figure~\ref{fig:pathlength}b.
-The length of the interaction grows with reduced impact angle as $d \approx 2 \sqrt{\ln b}/\phi$, up to a limiting value that depends on the Rayleigh length as $d_{max} = 2 z_R \sqrt{b^2-1}$.
-(The scaling in Eq.~\ref{eq:N_source} uses an intensity boundary of $b = \sqrt{2}$, such that $d_{max} = 2 z_R$.)
+as shown in Fig.~\ref{fig:pathlength}(a).
+The maximum path length for an electron transiting this boundary depends on the angle of incidence $\phi$ [from Eq.~(\ref{eq:frequency})].
+Taking $r = z\tan\phi$, we can solve for the path length $d = 2z/\cos\phi$ as shown in Fig.~\ref{fig:pathlength}(b).
+The length of the interaction grows with reduced impact angle as $d \approx 2 \sqrt{\ln b}/\phi$, up to a limiting value that depends on the Rayleigh length as $d_{\textrm{max}} = 2 z_{\textrm{R}} \sqrt{b^2-1}$.
+[The scaling in Eq.~(\ref{eq:N_source}) uses an intensity boundary of $b = \sqrt{2}$, such that $d_{\textrm{max}} = 2 z_{\textrm{R}}$.]
 To take advantage of these long interaction volumes, however, requires a collision angle close to $\phi = 0$.
 For example, at $\phi = 1^\circ~(0.017~\textrm{rad})$, there is no additional increase in the normalized path length with $f_\# \gtrsim 16$, which corresponds to $w_0/\lambda > 10$.
-This conclusion depends on the use of Gaussian beams: more realistic focusing schemes (for example, flat profiles in the far-field) must be evaluated.
+This conclusion depends on the use of Gaussian beams: more-realistic focusing schemes (for example, flat profiles in the far field) must be evaluated in future designs.

-If a flying focus pulse is used, the length of the intense region that co-moves with the electron packet is approximately twice the Rayleigh length, and the portion of the electron packet that can scatter at high intensity is limited to this length.
+If a flying-focus pulse is used, the length of the intense region that co-moves with the electron packet is approximately twice the Rayleigh length, and the portion of the electron packet that can scatter at high intensity is limited to this length.
 For diffraction-limited focusing, $w_0 = 2 f_\# \lambda/\pi$, the electron packet width is limited to $\tau \leq 4 f_\#^2\lambda/\pi c = (f_\#^2) 0.00447$~ps.
-For reasonable values of $f_\#$ this is much shorter than the values described in Sec.~\ref{sec:electrons}, and severely limiting the charge contained in the packets.
+For reasonable values of $f_\#$, this is much shorter than the values described in Sec.~\ref{sec:sub:electrons}, and severely limits the charge contained in the packets.
 In this case the photoinjector would be optimized for low emittance and the laser will be designed to achieve long interaction lengths and high intensities on axis.